ONNC/onnc/docs/ONNC-Utilities.md

 ## 7. Collecting statistics data via ONNC Statistics API

-ONNC provides a a set of Statistics classes and APIs in its framework for users to collect and share statistics data accross ONNC source code.
+ONNC provides a set of Statistics classes and APIs in its framework for users to collect and share statistics data across ONNC source code.

 For more information, please refer to the [ONNC Statistics API](./api/statistics.md) document.
 It will keep updating as more statistics types and APIs are defined and implemented.